clouedoc/clouedoc/README.md

 Hello 👋

-- I like computers, nootropics, electronic music and trees.
 - My job is making computers act like humans, so that you can extract the data you need.
-- I'll help you out for 150$/hour.
+- I'm usually busy, but I might help you out for 150$/hour

 ## Get to know me